mturich/Task_tracker/README.md

-# MyApp
+# The task tracker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5 and with the use of a fake REST API from JSON Server `https://github.com/typicode/json-server`.
+This project was inspired by `https://www.youtube.com/watch?v=3dHNOWTI7H8`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Fake REST API

+Run `json-server --watch db.json` for the fake REST server.
+Navigate to  `http://localhost:3000/posts/`

 ## Code scaffolding